danielgtaylor/openapi-cli-generator/README.md

 `x-cli-aliases` | Sets up command aliases for operations.
 `x-cli-description` | Provide an alternate description for the CLI.
 `x-cli-ignore` | Ignore this path, operation, or parameter.
+`x-cli-name` | Provide an alternate name for the CLI.

 ### Aliases